captainnurple/voice-v2/README.md

 Let netlify run initial build.
 Site should be live!

-To suppress `webpack.Progress` spam on hot reload, add vue.config.js with:
+To suppress `webpack.Progress` spam on hot reload, and to prevent `ERR_CONNECTION_TIMED_OUT` spam in browser console during local dev (see https://stackoverflow.com/q/52581143/675943), add vue.config.js with:

 ```
 module.exports = {